Skip to main content

 What they are

-Participant fields are predefined, system-level fields that are applied to a product and are linked directly to individual participant profile.
+Participant fields are predefined, systemic-level fields configured at the product level and linked directly to an individual customer and participant (co-traveler) profile.

 Examples